Egbert Switching Station Project (Martin Substation Extension)

 Download Notice of Application (PDF, 151 KB)

-PG&E has evaluated several potential switching station sites and associated transmission line routes within a two-mile radius of PG&E’s existing Martin Substation in Daly City.
-We’ve narrowed our evaluation to three potential switching station sites.
-The site on Egbert Avenue in San Francisco appears to have the highest land-use compatibility.
+During the CEQA process, the CPUC evaluated several potential sites for the new switching station and associated transmission line routes within a two-mile radius of PG&E’s existing Martin Substation in Daly City.
+After their thorough evaluation, the best alternatives were ranked based on environmental and community considerations.
+The site on Egbert Avenue in San Francisco and associated transmission line routes had the highest land-use compatibility with the least amount of environmental impacts.

 Download Overview Map (PDF, 3.5 MB)